SmarterMaterials/UGA-Cover/README.md

 Create an overleak account and download the .zip file of the GitHub project.
 Create a new project in Overleaf and choose upload project, you juste have to select the .zip file you just downloaded and you are ready!

+## Future of the project
+In the next few weeks a template for a complete thesis using this cover page will be released....